feather-wallet/feather/HACKING.md

 Feather is developed primarily on Linux, but can also be built and debugged on macOS.
 Development on Windows is not currently supported.

-If you are just looking to build Feather from source, we recommend following the instructions in BUILDING.md instead.

 ## Setting up a development environment

 ### Dependencies